Improving the Chamberlin Digital State Variable Filter: Chamberlin's Digital State Variable Filter

 Figure~\ref{fig:svarerr} shows these discrepancies in the expected filter frequency and the resulting amplitude responses.
 Notice that these problems are perhaps not themselves an inherent problem with the filter, but just a difficulty to find correct values for $Q$ and $K$ to yield the correct filter frequency and stability.
 Running the filter at higher sampling rates will improve the filter tuning as the onset of errors is pushed higher in the spectrum.

-Perhaps the main reason why the direct translation of the state-variable flowchart fails at high frequencies, at least using normal sampling rates, is that we had to sneak in a one-sample delay somewhere in the block diagram, because it is not possible to have an instantaneous-time feedback as in the analogue circuit.
+Perhaps the main reason why the direct translation of the state-variable flowchart fails at high frequencies, at least using normal sampling rates, is that we had to sneak in a one-sample delay somewhere in the block diagram, because it is not possible to have an instantaneous-time feedback as in the analog circuit.
 If we follow the filter structure, we will notice that the bandpass and lowpass outputs are supposed to be the exact same as the inputs to the highpass signal.
 That of course cannot be computed motivating the use of an extra 1-sample delay.
-The problem is that this addition modifies the filter topology somewhat, and the digital version does not fully match the original analogue block diagram in a reasonable way.
-We could of course adopt a different route by reverting to the analogue transfer functions in the s-domain, and then apply the bilinear transformation \cite{STEIGLITZ1965} directly to them.
+The problem is that this addition modifies the filter topology somewhat, and the digital version does not fully match the original analog block diagram in a reasonable way.

+We could of course adopt a different route by reverting to the biquadratic analog transfer functions in the s-domain, and then apply the bilinear transformation \cite{STEIGLITZ1965} directly to them.
 These will give us coefficients for typical highpass, lowpass, and bandpass second-order digital filter sections.
-This is a useful approach if we want to implement some derived analogue designs such as the Sallen-Key \cite{Hutchins3} and Steiner-Parker \cite{Steiner} filters, which we have done in \cite{CMJ} However, this somehow defeats the purpose of trying to model a state variable filter and reap the benefits of this configuration.
-Particularly, if we want o expand it into implementations that include nonlinear elements, as we also show in \cite{CMJ}.
+This is a particularly useful approach to implement other analog designs such as the Sallen-Key \cite{Hutchins3} and Steiner-Parker \cite{Steiner} filters, which we have done in \cite{CMJ}.
+However, this somehow defeats the purpose of trying to model a state variable filter and reap the benefits of this configuration.
+In particular, this is useful if we want to expand it into implementations that include nonlinear elements, as we have also shown in \cite{CMJ}.